dlee384/legendary-robot/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+ask team members what they want to do

 ## How will we will track progress (and follow-up) on completion of tasks
+Using github

 ## How will will communicate difficulties with a task assigned to us